tags.w55c.net

 Tests and Procedures

 The liver transplant evaluation requires several days to complete.
 You will receive a schedule that shows an overview of the testing that will be performed during this time.
-All candidates must undergo dental screening, and all women must have a Pap smear and baseline mammogram.
-Additional tests include:
+All candidates must undergo routine cancer screenings in accordance with the American Cancer Society based on age and gender such as colonoscopy, mammogram, PAP smear.

 • Lab work: Blood tests are drawn to determine liver and kidney function and to check for possible infectious diseases.
 Lab tests will be completed to determine liver function, kidney function, prior exposure to viruses that could damage the new liver after transplant and immune system function.